cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

     [ "45", [ "m1911mag", "m1911bigmag" ] ],
 ],
 "milling": {                                 // Optional.
 If given, the item can be milled in a water/wind mill.
   "into": "flour",                           // The item id of the product.
+Product MUST be something that uses charges.
   "conversion_rate": 4                       // Number of products per item consumed.
 At a conversion_rate of 4, 1 item is milled into 4 product.
 Only accepts integers.
 },
 "explode_in_fire": true,                     // Should the item explode if set on fire